stackitcloud/stackit-cli/docs/stackit_beta_edge-cloud_token_create.md

 ### Options

 ```
   -e, --expiration string    Expiration time for the token, e.g. 5d.
-By default, the token is valid for 1h.
+By default, the token is valid for 3600 seconds.
   -h, --help                 Help for "stackit beta edge-cloud token create"
       --instance-id string   Edge Cloud instance ID
 ```